Marshall to compete in Nike Cup; host three home meets

 Honor is Her Second Consecutive Selection

-Bill Tramel enters his second season at the helm of the Marshall Swimming and Diving Program.
+Bill Tramel enters his fourth season at the helm of the Marshall Swimming and Diving Program.

-Tramel comes to the Thundering Herd after spending the eight years with the Minnesota Golden Gophers men's and women's swimming and diving squads.
-He spent the past two seasons as the associate head coach of the Gophers.
+Tramel arrived at Marshall University 3 years ago after spending eight seasons with the Minnesota Golden Gophers men & women.
+He spent the past two seasons as the Associate Head Coach of the Gophers.